About A Girl’s Guide to Project Management

 In short, I’m the Girl, and this is my Guide.
 Welcome.

-Currently, I’m Head of IT Programme Delivery for Spire Healthcare.
 I’m a career project and programme manager with a decade of experience in healthcare and financial services, including two spent working in Paris, France.
-I’m the author of Social Media for Project Managers and Project Management in the Real World.
-I’m also a founding member of PMI’s New Media Council.
-As a result, I occasionally speak at conferences and events, and I try not to fall off the stage too often.
+I’m the author of Social Media for Project Managers, Customer-Centric Project Management and Shortcuts To Success: Project Management in the Real World (now in its second edition).
+I occasionally speak at conferences and events, and I try not to fall off the stage too often.

 I’m Director of The Otobos Group, which is a project communications consultancy.
 We help people tell the story of their project more effectively.